grantjenks/python-pattern-matching/docs/macro.rst

 more.
 I'm going to abuse your ``with`` statements.
 Guido, et al, I hope you can forgive me.
 This will only hurt a little.

-Presenting: PyPatt - pattern matching in Python with code transforms.
+Presenting: pattern matching in Python with macro-like AST transforms.

 A lot of people have tried to make this work before.
 Somehow it didn't take.
 I should probably call this yet-another-python-pattern-matching-module but